Searching for dark photons in $J/\psi$ decays: FORMULATION

 \subsection{Two body final state decay of $J/\psi$}

 In this work, we discuss the two body final state decay of $J/\psi$ mediated by a dark photon.
+The typical Feynman diagram is displayed in Fig.~\ref{feynman} panel (1).
 The decay processes are governed by the visible width corresponding to decays into SM states, as well as the invisible width corresponding to decays into dark states.

 here $m_U$ is the mass of the dark photon, which can be obtained via either a Stueckelberg term or a dark Higgs mechanism \cite{Fayet:1980ad,Fayet:2004bw,Boehm:2003hm,Pospelov:2007mp,Batell:2009di,Batell:2009yf}.
 The form of $\Gamma_{\text{vis}}$ becomes\footnote{The explicit expressions for the decay widths $\Gamma(J/\psi \to U \to l^+l^-)$, $\Gamma(J/\psi \to U \to \bar{\chi}_D\chi_D)$, $\Gamma(J/\psi \to U \to \bar{\chi}_M\chi_M)$ and $\Gamma(J/\psi \to U \to \varphi^\dagger \varphi)$ are presented in Appendix~\ref{Explicit Amplitude Form}.}.